curiousleo/keygen/README.md

 ## Caveats

+This project is still under construction.
+The following caveats apply:

-- `keygen` generates RSA keys with a key length of 3072 bits instead of the 4096 bits recommended in the guide.
+- `keygen` generates RSA keys with a key length of 3072 bit instead of the 4096 bit recommended in the guide.
 This is because the underlying library used by `keygen` does not currently support 4096-bit RSA keys.
 - `keygen` currently does not set expiration dates for the subkeys as recommended in the guide.
 This is because the underlying library does not